SolaceDev/solace-dev-codelabs/markdown/Boomi-request-reply/Boomi-request-reply.md

 - Drag a Message Shape onto the canvas and give it some sample data

-  - I am putting a silly question in, but it does not matter.
-We are not really processing this data.
+  - I am putting text in the message body to demonstrate sending data in the message body.
+However the replier is not going to use this data.
     ![Message Shape - sample data](img/MessageShape-sampleData.png)

 - Drag a Solace Connector Shape onto the canvas and configure to send a Request